wso2/docs-is/en/docs/references/concepts/authorization/saml2-bearer-assertion-profile.md

 -   Using SAML 2.0 assertions for client authentication

 Out of the two scenarios, the former is the one that is more commonly needed in enterprises.
-The WSO2 Identity Server supports this process.
+WSO2 Identity Server supports this process.

 An OAuth 2.0 authorization server can accept